ZacBlanco/cloud-ksvd/README.md

 ## [MNIST](http://yann.lecun.com/exdb/mnist/) Simulation

-The code in the MNIST Simulation folder can be run for a Monte Carlo Simulation of local K-SVD and CLoud K-SVD using MNIST Data.
+The code in the MNIST Simulation folder can be run for a Monte Carlo Simulation of local [K-SVD](http://www.cs.technion.ac.il/~freddy/papers/120.pdf) and [Cloud K-SVD](http://arxiv.org/abs/1412.7839) using MNIST Data.
 The parameters for it can be set in the file `MNIST_Analysis.m`, which may then be run for the simulation itself.
 The code outputs the average representation error and classification accuracy for both forms of K-SVD using the same data.
 The node networks for Cloud K-SVD are generated randomly each time the code is run, and there is no simulated packet loss.
 Therefore, the results represent a theoretical best case for the results of Cloud K-SVD.
 Our simulated results, which were the averages of 100 Monte Carlo trials, are given in the Report pdf.

 ## [Corrective Consensus](http://vision.jhu.edu/assets/consensus-cdc10.pdf) Simulation